chinghoi/CHPagerView/README.md

 - [AlamofireImage 4.1+](https://github.com/Alamofire/AlamofireImage)

 ## Support
-- Content edges
+- Content edges.
 - Set data only images or urls.
-- Custom items view.
+- Or Set custom items view.
 - Scroll direction: vertical or horizontal.
+- Minimum item spacing.
+- Can set auto rotation, Is it an infinite loop.

 ## Author